 Their flat, fleshy pads spread along the dry ground.
 Beautiful in their dusky shades of green and purple, they tempt with their occasional flowers and succulent cores - woe to the overcurious hand that makes the spiny mistake.
 Like watchful, old women with curlers in their hair, the prickly pears huddle together, tough-skinned and thorny, unwilling to divulge their secrets.
 But, oh, what stories they might tell.

-While developing our recently launched Luz Facial Brightening Serum, rich in the divinely smooth oil of the prickly pear, we journeyed back in time to learn about this succulent plant (of the genus Opuntia), and its dramatic history.
+While developing our recently launched Brighten Facial Serum, rich in the divinely smooth oil of the prickly pear, we journeyed back in time to learn about this succulent plant (of the genus Opuntia), and its dramatic history.

 One legend tells of a great cactus that grew from the heart of an Aztec warrior named Copil.
 His mother, a forceful woman with powers that threatened their leader, was cast out of her nomadic tribe.
 Furious, she sent Copil to make trouble for the tribe.
 Copil, poor feller, ended up with his heart torn out and cast into Lake Texcoco.